-USGS scientists studied the natural attenuation of a chlorinated-solvents plume at an old dry-cleaning facility near Soldonta, AK.
+USGS scientists studied the natural attenuation of a chlorinated-solvents plume at an old dry-cleaning facility near Soldonta, Alaska.
 Here groundwater is being sampled to assess redox conditions in the plume.

 USGS scientists assisted the U.S. Navy with the design and assessment of an innovative remediation system that involved the injection of an oxygen-release compound in the source area of a chlorobenzene and benzene plume at the Naval Air Station, Pensacola, Florida.
 The two transects are along groundwater flow paths.

 USGS scientists installing diffusion samplers and microcosms to study subsurface bacteria that degrade trichloroethylene at the Naval Air Warfare Center Research Site, West Trenton, New Jersey (circa 2005).
 The samplers will help USGS and U.S. Navy scientists evaluate the performance of a biostimulation and bioaugmentation experiment.

 USGS scientists strapped syringes to the sides of the packer pipe rod to monitor dissolved hydrogen gas concentrations, which indicate predominant biodegradation processes.
 The packer system isolates six separate zones immediately downgradient from the trichloroethylene (TCE) plume area where bacteria will be injected by the U.S. Navy's consultant in a biostimulation and bioaugmentation program.